 2) Don’t Forget the SEO Basics

-Setting your SEO basics right ensures that you are prepared to compete in the game.
+Making sure your SEO basics are set right ensures that you are prepared to compete in the game.
 Although title tags aren’t a search engine ranking factor, they do have an influence.

-Have you optimized your homepage title and meta tags, and are they displayed correctly in the search results?
-Do not miss the simple yet massive opportunity to tell the bots using the homepage title tag what your page is about.
-Title tags that aren’t very unique can adversely affect the ranking of your page.
+Double check that you optimized your homepage title and meta tags, and that they are being displayed correctly in the search results.
+Do not miss the massive opportunity of telling the bots to use the homepage title tag to say what your page is about.
+Title tags that aren’t very unique can affect the ranking of your page.
 While meta descriptions do not directly affect SEO, relevant, persuasive metas can improve the click-through rates.

 Get your title and meta tags customized within the head section of your site’s HTML.
 If your site runs on WordPress, install a free plugin like Yoast SEO or All in One SEO Pack to easily manage titles and meta tags across your site.

-Besides the information provided in the title tag, the main heading also lets your visitors know what is the primary purpose of the page.
-But when it is contained in an H1 tag, it becomes difficult for search bots to differentiate them from the rest of the content on the page.
+Other than the title tag, the main heading also lets your visitors know what is the primary purpose of the page.
+But when it is contained in an H1 tag, it becomes more difficult for search bots to differentiate them from the rest of the content on the page.

 See to it that a single, relevant H1 is used on each page.

 3) Lookout for any Google Algorithm Updates